lucy19h/w3s7y.github.io/_drafts/2017-09-27-arduino-motor-control.md

 teardown.
 It wasn't long before I had the following components liberated from their steel prison:
 * 1 No. BTB16-600CW triac (the heart of the operation)
-* 2 No. 10A SPDT relay
+* 2 No. 240VAC 10A SPDT relay
-* 1 No. 10A SPST relay
+* 1 No. 240VAC 10A SPST relay
-* 1 No. 1360W Universal Motor
+* 1 No. 1360W Universal Motor (thats a **LOT** of power)
 * 1 No. drive belt & large reduction gear (off the back of the drum)
-* 1 No. UK 3 pin plug, fuse and cord
+* 1 No. UK 3 pin plug, 13A fuse and cord terminated in spade clips (thanks Bosch!?!)
 * 1 No. Potted EMI filter (mandatory to use when connecting inductive/noisy loads to the grid)
-* Various capacitors, diodes, etc. of different sizes and ratings
+* Various capacitors, diodes, inductors, etc. of different sizes and ratings (there were a lot, I won't bother listing all)

 Not a bad haul...
 Certainly all the components I _think_ I need.
 After doing a lot of research into the components and pulling the various data